haegtaw/haegtaw/README.md

 ### About me
 - 🏆 I have graduated (with honors) from the Biology Faculty of Moscow State University
-- 🌱 I’m currently learning C++ and Qt
+- 🌱 I’m currently working with cute infrastructure
-- 💻 Working my skills in [School 21] (https://21-school.ru/)
+- 💻 During my year of study at [School 21] (https://21-school.ru/) (Russian franchise of school 42) I wrote 40 projects in C, C++ and Golang
-- ⚡ In my free time, I read books about OOP
+- ⚡ In my free time, I read books about memory allocation and languages feature (JWM is a curse)))
 - 📫 Reach me by [email] (mailto: etozabavno@gmail.com)
 - 😄 Pronouns: Yolka